 Humans have always been storytellers, as we are social beings who seek and need connection with each other.
-Stories turned out to be very effective to achieve, just as they are useful for the transfer of knowledge and for sense making.
+Stories turned out to be very effective to achieve this, just as they are useful for the transfer of knowledge and for sense making.
 This, over time, has produced myths, legends, world literature and religious writings.

 It has become increasingly clear why humans need stories: